wjwenoch/medicalres/README.md

 + [Stedman's](https://www.drugs.com/medical_dictionary.html#a2z) -> from Drugs.com, cab crawl and save locally.
 Limited.

 + [Medlineplus](https://medlineplus.gov/ency/encyclopedia_A.htm) -> from medline, mixed with general article.

+## Ontology/Taxonomy
++ [SNOMED CT](https://www.snomed.org/), with a [online browser](http://browser.ihtsdotools.org/)  for clinical terms.  ```SNOMED CT:
+Is the most comprehensive, multilingual clinical healthcare terminology in the world Is a resource with comprehensive, scientifically validated clinical content Enables consistent, processable representation of clinical content in electronic health records Is mapped to other international standards
+Is already used in more than fifty countries```
++